Sreekomal/Netflix-Watch-Tracker/README.md

+Here's the updated **GitHub README** content to reflect the `.exe` version of your app, while keeping the original structure and tone professional, warm, and enthusiastic:

+---

 # 🎮 Netflix Watch Tracker

-A visually appealing and interactive Python app to log, track, and analyze your Netflix viewing activity.
-Built using Tkinter, Pandas, NumPy, and Matplotlib.
+A visually appealing and interactive **desktop app** to log, track, and analyze your Netflix viewing activity.
+Built using Python, Tkinter, Pandas, NumPy, and Matplotlib.

+Now available as a standalone `.exe` file — no Python installation required!

 ---

 ## 🚀 Features

-* Add your own Netflix watch entries
+✅ Add your own Netflix watch entries
-* View stats like total watch time, average ratings, most-watched genre, and more
-* Analyze your official Netflix CSV data (downloaded from Netflix)
-* See a bar chart of your top 5 most-watched titles
+✅ View stats like total watch time, average ratings, most-watched genre, and more ✅ Analyze your official Netflix CSV data (downloaded from Netflix) ✅ See a bar chart of your top 5 most-watched titles
-* Upload and simplify Netflix CSV files to a clean format
+✅ Upload and simplify Netflix CSV files to a clean format

 ---